GetPageSpeed/nginx-extras-docs/docs/lua/lmdb.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-lmdb [v1.1.0](https://github.com/Kong/lua-resty-lmdb/releases/tag/1.1.0){target=_blank} released on Apr 28 2023.
+This document describes lua-resty-lmdb [v1.3.0](https://github.com/Kong/lua-resty-lmdb/releases/tag/v1.3.0){target=_blank} released on Jul 14 2023.

 <hr />